 Does the disease prevent the individual from earning money?

 6. The health concern itself can be embarrassing to talk about and the person doesn’t share completely or waits a long time to seek help.

-This is especially true with abuse of any kind and reproductive health issues such as PMS, Hot Flashes and Erectile Dysfunction.
+This is especially true with abuse and trauma of any kind and reproductive health issues such as PMS, Hot Flashes and Erectile Dysfunction.